duncandc/group_catalogues/berlind_groupcat/mock_runs/readme.txt

     obsolete.
 This ran the above script for all the mocks we have

 bootstrap_mock_groups_2.0.py
-    creates bootstrap group catalogues for the mock berlind group catalogues.
+    obsolete.  creates bootstrap group catalogues for the mock berlind group catalogues.

 make_berlind_mock_bootstraps_4.0.sh
-    runs the above script for all mocks.
+    obsolete.  runs the above script for all mocks.

+all the code that makes useful group catalogues and bootstrap catalogues has been moved to the galactic conformity project folder.